300.0 — CODE OF STUDENT CONDUCT

 - Based on the outcome, students may be referred to SWST, CARE, and/or additional school-based or community services.

 See Behavior and Consequences Chart in Section 300.9 Behavior and Consequence Chart Code of Conduct

 300.12 —Prohibition of Weapons

 No student, while on school property, school transportation, or in attendance at a school-sponsored function, shall be in the possession of any article prohibited by law or rules of the district/school, or any article which could reasonably be considered as a weapon.
-Any student who brings a weapon will be expelled from the regular school for not less than one year and referred to law enforcement or juvenile justice system for criminal prosecution.
+Any student who brings a weapon may be expelled from the regular school for not less than one year and referred to law enforcement or the juvenile justice system for criminal prosecution.

 300.13 — Prohibition of Drugs